THE GIRL WHO HANDCUFFED HOUDINI

 The play will unfold throughout three floors of a historic East Village townhouse which today houses William Barnacle Tavern -- formerly Sheib’s Place, a speakeasy where the New York City Council drank during Prohibition -- and the 199-seat Theatre 80 Saint Marks.
 Von Buhler, who is also the production’s set designer, will transform the townhouse into a Prohibition-era time capsule.

-Audience members will be assigned a character to follow and then experience events through that character’s point of view.
+Audience members choose between being a spiritualist (believes in ghosts), a pragmatist (believes in science) or one of Houdini's favored guests (wishes ghosts were real but doubts highly that they are and dislikes people who lie about it for profit) and will be assigned a character to follow and then experience events through that character’s point of view.
 They might find themselves assisting the magician’s rehearsal backstage, sipping absinthe in a speakeasy, spying on an affair in a hotel room, witnessing an attempted murder, attending a séance, visiting Houdini in his hospital room, or viewing his body in the morgue.